 What is inflammation and when is it bad?

-Inflammatory bowel disease (IBD) is chronic inflammation in the digestive system.
-When this happens, sections of the digestive tract (particularly the intestine) become physically inflamed, which can be confirmed by endoscopy and biopsy.
+Inflammatory Bowel Disease (IBD) is chronic inflammation in the digestive system.
+When this happens, sections of the digestive tract (typically the intestine) become inflamed, which can be confirmed with a biopsy.
 System-wide inflammation can also be detected by measuring specific chemicals circulating in the bloodstream.
 Generally, when scientific studies discuss foods and habits that lead to inflammation, they measure the levels of these chemicals in blood or tissue.

 Cat foods that lead to inflammation